Erland Kolding Nielsen: International professional bodies

 Arbeitsgemeinschaft Bibliotheca Baltica, member of the board 1994–1998.

 ECPA, the European Commission on Preservation and Access 2000–2008.

 IFLA, the International Federation of Library Associations and Institutions: Standing Committee of the Section for National Libraries 1989–1997, secretary 1991–1995, chair of the Division (I) for General Research Libraries, member and vice-chair of the Professional Board 1991–1993, initiator and member of the Organizing Committee of the 63rd IFLA General Conference in Copenhagen 1997, initiator and organizer of The International Conference on National Bibliographic Services, Copenhagen 1998.

 LIBER, Ligue des Bibliothèques Européenne de Recherches, member of the Executive Board 1994–2017, vice president 1999–2002, president 2003–2006, past president 2007–2009.
 TEL (the European Library), member of the Management Committee 2009, chair, 2011–2013.

-Member of six juries of architectural competitions of library and uni¬versity buildings in Denmark, Norway and Latvia; member, sometimes chair of evaluation committees for the appointment of national librarians and library directors in Scandinavia; invited member of the International UNES¬CO Commission of Experts for the National Library of Latvia (ICE), 1999–2014.
+Member of six juries of architectural competitions of library and university buildings in Denmark, Norway and Latvia; member, sometimes chair of evaluation committees for the appointment of national librarians and library directors in Scandinavia; invited member of the International UNES¬CO Commission of Experts for the National Library of Latvia (ICE), 1999–2014.